Q: Are there benefits in

 Piano -- Children can begin at age 5.
 They should recognize numbers one through five and understand the correlation between the numbers on the page and the finger numbers.
-If he or she knows the alphabet letters A through G, that is all that is required.
-Your child should be able to sit still for about 10 to 15 minutes while focusing on
+If he or she knows the alphabet A through G, that is all that's needed.
+Your child should be able to sit still at the piano for about 10 to 15 minutes while

 Woodwinds -- Children as young as age 5 can begin learning the recorder, which is a great stepping stone to any instrument.
 Progression to flute, clarinet, and saxophone depends on the child's physical size.
 For example, fingers must be large enough to cover holes and reach keys.
 Also, a child must have the strength

 Brass -- Brass instruments can be too heavy for a breath control, lung capacity, and special mouthing techniques, so most experts

-Bowed -- It is possible to start at age 5,
+Violin -- It is possible to start at age 5.
+By